Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A sudden lack of appetite that lasts for a long time or a feeling of being very full after eating a small meal.

-Lump or mass in the upper-right side of the abdomen or the stomach
+Lump or mass in the upper-right side of the stomach

 Jaundice (yellowing of the eyes and skin)

 All these symptoms can be caused by many other medical problems.
-If you have any of these symptoms, you should see your doctor as soon as possible.
+If you have any of these symptoms, you should see your healthcare provider as soon as possible.

-A: If you think you have liver cancer, you should have a medical exam.
+If you think you might have liver cancer, you should have a medical exam.
 Many tests may be needed to confirm liver cancer.
-The steps to diagnosing liver cancer are a medical history, physical exam, imaging tests, and a liver biopsy.
-Tests for liver cancer include MRI (magnetic resonance imaging) and CT (computed tomography) scan.
+The steps to diagnosing liver cancer might include a medical history, physical exam, blood tests, imaging tests, and a liver biopsy (removing small pieces of tumor for lab tests).
+Imaging tests for liver cancer can include ultrasound, MRI (magnetic resonance imaging) and CT (computed tomography) scan.
+In some cases, the diagnosis of liver cancer can be made by MRI alone (without a liver biopsy).
+If the diagnosis is in doubt, however, a biopsy is performed.

-A: Many people with cancer get an opinion from a second doctor who is a liver specialist.
+A: Many people with cancer get an opinion from a second healthcare provider who is a liver specialist.
 There are many reasons to get a second opinion.
 Here are some of those reasons:

 Not feeling comfortable with the treatment decision